kite-sdk/kite-docs/KiteExamplesSetup.md

 ### Configure Port Forwarding

-* If you are using VirtualBox, before you start the VM, configure port forwarding for YARN and MapReduce.
+* If you are using the VirtualBox 5.1 VM, before you start the VM, configure port forwarding for YARN and MapReduce.
 (These settings are already set for you in the 5.2 VM):

   1. Open the __Settings__ dialog for the VM.
   1. Select the __Network__ tab.